Ise-Nakagawa Station: Station layout

 The station consists of six parallel tracks numbered 1 through 6 (see diagram below).
 Four island platforms are located to serve Tracks 1 & 2, 2 & 3, 3 & 4, and 4 & 5.
-Track 6 is served by one side platform.
+Track 6 is served by a single side platform.
 This layout allows trains on Tracks 2, 3, and 4 to open their doors on both sides, enabling easy transfer between trains on the three major lines which connect at this station.

 Limited express trains running directly between the Nagoya Line and the Osaka Line do not pass through Ise-Nakagawa station.
 Instead, these trains use a north-east to north-west chord which connects the two lines at a point some 3.5 km north-west of the station, the two trunk lines and this chord together constituting a triangular junction.